 Putting the past behind

-A solid strategy is indeed needed to make this fresh start a success.
+A solid strategy is required to make this fresh start a success.
 First and foremost, it should take your financial stability into consideration.
 It should also include clear plans for both your old and new lives.
 Obviously, you should also implement the digital disappearance strategy discussed above before getting started with the physical part otherwise you will be very easy to track down.

 I cannot stress how important preserving your financial stability is in a situation like this.
 Without it, implementing the rest of the strategy will be very challenging, perhaps even impossible.
 That is not to mention the hit your quality of life would take.